cgrossde/Pullover/README.md

 **Please note:** This App is in an **early alpha** state.
 For now only the Mac version is tested since that's my main operating system.
 However it should also run under Windows / Linux.
 If you find bugs or the app crashes under Win/Linux please create an issue and I will look into it.

+## Notifications

+**Mac OS X:** Pullover will use the native OS X notification center.
+Don't activate the *Use new notifications* option.
+**Windwos:** Since windows has no notification center I created the [nw-notify](https://github.com/cgrossde/nw-notify) package which displays nice notifications in the lower right corner.
+If you install Pullover on windows it will automatically enable *Use new notifications*.

 ## Build your own
 You can create all builds with Mac OS if you have `wine` installed.